dickjones729/djemacs/README.md

-This repo contains my emacs .el files
+This repo contains my emacs .el files and some other stuff

 Just a test